rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 Currently the script will download and setup the Relay and Signal Servers (hbbr and hbbs), generate configs and host them on a password protected web page for simple deploymnet to clients.

 ### Requirements
-You need to have linux distro installed, script is tested working with centos, ubuntu and debian.
+You need to have linux installed, script is tested working with centos, ubuntu and debian.
+A server with 1 cpu, 1GB and 10Gb disk is plenty to run RustDesk.

 #### How to Install the server
 Please setup your firewall on your server prior to running the script.